ArcchitMindstaq/Mindstaq-Landing-page/README.md

-# 🚀 Welcome to Z.ai Code Scaffold

-## ✨ Mindstaq Landing Page Technology Stack
+✨ Mindstaq Landing Page Technology Stack

 This scaffold provides a robust foundation built with: